deli91Statistics/PFF/README.md

 <br/>

 Prerequisites on programming languages:<br/>
 No python knowledge is required although a basic understanding of coding principles is helpful.
-We will not discuss the theory of the language itself.
-The focus is set on its application.
+We will not discuss the theory of the language itself but focus on its application.

 Prerequisites on theory:<br/>
 A basic understanding of univeriate time series is helpful but not required.
 Basic statistical concepts and some linear algebra.

-## Chapter 1: Collaboration Tools and Setup
-- usage of Git and Github
-- setup of Python development with virtual environment
-- lecture notes will be done with jupyter/colab notebook

-## Chapter 1: Basics in data analysis with Python
+## Part 1: Basics in data analysis with Python
-- introduction to typical software packages such as Pandas, Numpy, Scipy
+- introduction to software packages: pandas, numpy, datetime
-- introduction to datatypes, like dataframes and dictionaries
+- introduction to datatypes and datastructures: list, dictionaries, dataframes, numpy-arrays
-- visualization techniques using matplotlib/seaborn
+- visualization techniques: matplotlib
-- basic python knowledge (how to structure code)
+- handling time series

-## Chapter 2: Financial Time Series Analysis with Python
+## Part 2: Financial Time Series Analysis with Python
-- AR, MA, ARMA modelling
+- financial terminology: returns, log-returns, mean, variance, volatility, etc.
 - stylized facts on financial time series and their implications
-- volatility models: ARCH & GARCH
-- combination of both: ARMA-GARCH Extensions

-Literature:
-- Lecture Notes: Klaus Wohlrabe and Stefan Mittnik
-- Brooks(2008): Introductory Econometrics for Finance
-- Tsay(2013): An Introduction to Analysis of Financial Data with R

-## Chapter 3: Risk Management
-- introduction to monetary risk measures: Value at Risk, Expected Shortfall
-- heavy-tail phenomenom of financial time series and their implications
+- theory: A quick recap of univariate time series
-- back-testing methods

-Literature:
-- McNeil, Embrechts, Frey(2015): Quantitative Risk Management
-- Selected Papers of Prof. Mittnik

-## Chapter 4: Portfolio Optimization
-- classical mean-variance optimization by Markowitz, including constrained optimization
-- introduction to the capital asset pricing model
+- introduction to ARMA modelling
-- introduction to convex optimization tasks
+- introduction to ARCH/GARCH modelling
-- portfolio models with downside risk

-Literature:
-- Markowitz(1952): Portfolio Selection
-- Joshi and Paterson (2013): Mathematical Portfolio Theory
-- Elton et. al (2007): Modern Portfolio Theory and Investment Analysis

-## Kapitel 5: Machine Learning Methods
-- portfolio selection with neural networks
-- return prediction with classification/regression methods
-- analyzing high frequency/tick data
-- reduction of dimension techniques (Autoencoder vs. PCA)
+- ARMA-GARCH extensions

-Literature:
+## Literature:
-- Lopez de Prado(2018): Advances in Financial Machine Learning
-- Hastie, Tibshirani(2009): The Elements of Statistical Learning: Data Mining, Inference, and Prediction
+- McKiney (2018): Python for Data Analysis
+- Shumway, Stoffer (2017): Time Series Analysis and Its Applications - With R Examples
+- Brockwell, Davis (2016): Introduction to Time Series and Forecasting
+- Brockwell, Davis (2006): Time Series - Theory and Methods
+- Tsay(2010): Financial Time Series
+- McNeil,Frey,Embrechts (2005): Quantitative Risk Management